 But what do the changes mean for sole traders and unincorporated landlords?
 Here’s a quickfire overview of his announcement, summarising the impact the changes will have on you (or your clients) in the foreseeable future.

-The Chancellor announced a reduction in basic and higher rates of income tax:
+The Chancellor announced a reduction in basic rates of income tax:

 - The basic rate of income tax will reduce from 20% to 19% from April 2023

-- The 45% higher rate of income tax will also be abolished, meaning that there will only be one single higher rate of income tax of 40%.
+- The 45% higher rate of income tax will also be abolished, meaning that there will only be one single higher rate of income tax of 40% (update: this change was subsequently scrapped on 3rd October)

 Note that these changes won’t impact taxpayers until the next tax year starts in April 2023.
 For reference, here are the current self-employed tax rates for 2022/23.